sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ## Explicit permissions API

-Sourcegraph exposes a GraphQL API to explicitly set repository permissions.
-This will become the primary way to specify permissions in the future and will eventually replace the other repository permissions mechanisms.
+Sourcegraph exposes a GraphQL API to explicitly set repository permissions as an alternative to the code-host-specific repository permissions sync mechanisms.

 To enable the permissions API, add the following to the [site configuration](../config/site_config.md):